 Personnel Competence for Explosive Atmospheres –

-Application for an IECEx Certificate of Personnel Competence (CoPC), documentation and information requirements
+Application for an IECEx Certificate of Personnel Competence (CoPC)

+and an IECEx Ex Facility Orientation Certificate (EFOC) - documentation and information requirements

-This Operational Document, OD 502 sets out requirements for personnel applying for an IECEx Certificate of Personnel Competence.
+This Operational Document, OD 502 sets out requirements for personnel applying for an IECEx Certificate of Personnel Competence or an IECEx Ex Facility Orientation Certificate (EFOC).

 OD 502 specifies the minimum requirements of knowledge and skills that personnel shall meet as a prerequisite for making an application for examination.
 The details in this document are intended to provide guidance for the preparation of the necessary evidence to be provided to demonstrate that the minimum level has been attained.